leelavg/blog/content/_index.md

 aliases = ["/about", "/contact", "/home"]
 +++

-Hello, welcome to my corner in the internet where I document my learnings over time and this website is an experimentation ground for my understanding around web technologies.
+Hello, welcome to my corner on the internet where I document my learnings over time and this website is an experimentation ground for my understanding around web technologies.

 `leelavg`, the digital name I use is short for my full name Leela Venkaiah G, you can contact me via below means:
 - [Email](mailto:leelavg+blog@thougthexpo.com)